M modified lens Rollei TORIOTAR 40mm

 Recently modified lenses have a black helicoid and some lenses are designed so that the lens’s original helicoid also works, in which case close-up photography is possible with a mirrorless camera.
 With mirrorless cameras, close-up photography is similarly possible if you obtain a mount adapter with an auxiliary helicoid, so even with old fixed models this is not a big problem.

-When used with a mirrorless camera, close-up shots are also possible if you use a mount adapter with an auxiliary helicoid.
+When used with a mirrorless camera, close-up photography is also possible by using a mount adapter with an auxiliary helicoid.

-The examples are only for film shooting, but the performance is also satisfactory with digital cameras.
-Like other triplet lenses, it has a wide image circle, and even when shooting with a 44mm x 33mm sensor on a medium-format digital camera, vignetting is only in the peripheral areas, so it is quite usable with a 3:2 44mm x 30mm.
+As long as it is used with a SONY α7Sii or SONY α NEX-7, it produces images that are problem-free even with digital cameras.
+Like other triplet lenses, it has a wide image circle, and even when shooting with a 44mm x 33mm sensor of a medium-format digital camera, the vignetting is only in a small area around the periphery, so it is quite usable with a 3:2 44mm x 30mm.

-Even in backlit conditions, it does not depict suspicious light, as in the example below, so it can be used with confidence.
+Even in backlit conditions, it does not produce any suspicious light, as in the example below, so it can be used with confidence.
 The lens I own has a fixed hood, and it is possible that this effect is affecting the depiction of backlit conditions.
-However, since the hood cannot be removed, I cannot confirm how it depicts without the hood.
+However, since the hood cannot be removed, I cannot confirm the depiction without the hood.

 The compact film camera Rollei 35 series has four types of lenses: Sonnar (five elements in four groups), Tessar (four elements in three groups), Xesnar (four elements in three groups), and Triotar (three elements in three groups).
 Sonnar is the most luxurious lens, and Triotar is the least expensive.
 This can be seen from the lens configuration of Triotar, which is three elements in three groups.